 Most applicants apply to do a specific research project, although (depending on the source of funding) students are welcome to suggest their own in consultation with potential supervisors.

-Many projects are funded through departmental or college scholarships.
-The Department is also participating in a number of established Centres for Doctoral Training, which offer additional studentships and scholarships for UK-resident students.
-The Centres offer further topic-specific education and training.
-See further information about the availability, deadlines and eligibility criteria of all scholarships as well as lists of projects that qualify for the main scholarships here.
+Other projects are eligible for funding through scholarships offered through the College or through Centres for Doctoral Training that the department participates in.
+The Centres offer topic-specific education and training.
+See further information about the availability, deadlines and eligibility criteria of all scholarships as well as lists of projects that qualify for the main scholarships.

 Regardless of the source of funding, interested students should begin the application process by contacting a faculty member to discuss the potential research topic.